-The Title IX Coordinator, with the consent of the parties, may negotiate and implement an agreement to resolve the allegations that satisfies all parties and the University.
+The Title IX Coordinator, with the parties' consent, may negotiate and implement an agreement to resolve the allegations that satisfy all parties and the University.
 Final Negotiated Resolutions to which the parties agree are not appealable.

 c.
 Alternate Resolution Mechanism